 Stevia is an herb, which is commonly known as "sugar leaf".
 The extract from this herb is used as a sweetener and sugar substitute.
 Based on the USDA database, Stevia belongs to a group of non-nutritive sweeteners.
 This means there are no calories, vitamins or any other nutrients.
 The availability of Stevia can vary from country to country.

 Nowadays, it is commonly used in the US and was approved for use in the EU in 2011.
 The health effects of Stevia have been questioned for the past few decades.
 However, based on recent studies of the WHO (World Health Organization), Stevia extract doesn't appear to have any harmful effects.
-Use in modest amounts, it's usually 200-300 times sweeter than sugar!
-You can get Stevia powder (natural green or Stevia glycerite (liquid, drops).
+Use in moderation, most products are 200-300 times sweeter than sugar!
+You can get Stevia powder (natural green or refined/white), Stevia drops (NuNaturals and SweetLeaf) or Stevia glycerite (this one is only twice as sweet as sugar with gooey consistency).

 Commercially available Stevia-based sweeteners are NuNaturals, SweetLeaf and other.
 If you can, get the liquid stevia / drops, not powdered stevia products.
 Beware of sweeteners, especially powdered stevia products, that may additionally contain artificial sweeteners, dextrose, maltodextrin (e.g. Stevia in the Raw) or even sugar.
 Sweeteners with dextrose and maltodextrin are known to raise blood sugar.
 These may be the hidden carbs you are eating which may be the reason you can't get to ketosis.
 Also, Dextrose is usually made from GMO corn while Maltodextrin is made from rice and may contain monosodium glutamate (MSG) which is not required by law to be labeled.